GeoscienceAustralia/DEA-Water-Quality/Python-aLMI/readme.md

 * Section `[inputParameters]`:
 	- `SIOP_SETS_FILE`: path to the file of SIOP sets (`.nc` file)
 	_Example:_ SIOP_SETS_FILE = /g/data/r78/aLMI/data/siops_MODIS_all_CLT4.nc
-	- `inputSpectrumVarNames`: list of strings representing the names of the reflectance bands that will be used by aLMI.
+	- `inputSpectrumVarNames`: list of strings representing the names of the reflectance bands to use by aLMI.
 	**Note**: these must match the band names in the input data file to aLMI.
 	_Example:_ inputSpectrumVarNames = \["Rrs_412" , "Rrs_443" , "Rrs_488"\]
-	- `useWavelengths`: vector of wavelengths (in nm) for which to extract the SIOPs from the SIOP sets file.
+	- `useWavelengths`: vector of wavelengths (in nm) for which to extract the SIOPs from the SIOP sets file (likely corresponding wavelengths to the reflectance bands in  `inputSpectrumVarNames`).
 	**Note**: this vector must have the same number of elements as `inputSpectrumVarNames`.
 	_Example:_ useWavelengths = \[411.5, 441.5, 486.5\]
 	- `tolerance`: tolerance (in nm) to use around the stated wavelength values in `useWavelengths` when extracting the SIOP sets (i.e., if found, the extracted SIOP sets' wavelengths will be within +/- `tolerance` of the desired value)